iboxdb/ason/README.md

 # Ason

-Ason is a dynamic object notation by using Array. the definition is sample, if the first element of the Array ends with ':', this Array is a representation of Key-Value pairs.
+Ason is a dynamic object notation by using Array. the definition is simple, if the first element of the Array ends with ':', this Array is a representation of Key-Value pairs.

 #### Getting Started